joinself/self-sdk-examples/android/SelfExamples/README.md

 ### 3. Chat

+This app connect to another app by an inbox address.
+You need to use server SDK (go-sdk, jvm-sdk) to configure an account, handle `onKeyPackage` callback and open the inbox.
+And it sends and receives chat messages

+Note: update server inbox address in TODO

+### 4. Chat - QRCode

-This app sends and receives chat message from another app.
+This app connects another app by scanning the QRCode And it sends and receives chat messages.

-Need to scan QRCode from Demo app `https://demo-sandbox.app.preview.joinself.com/`
+Need to scan QRCode from Demo app https://demo-sandbox.app.preview.joinself.com/